mhmdkanj/RenameRename/README.md

 If you don't feel like dealing with complex regex's and just want the job done without any learning effort, then hopefully RenameRename can cater to your bulk renaming needs. 😄

+The main usage of RenameRename is as a CLI tool.
+Nevertheless, it can also be used as a package of modules containing utility classes and functions for your own modules.
 ## Requirements

 To run the CLI tool, you primarily need the following installed on your system: